Shackles and Safety Chains

 Safety Chain attachment points – QLD AIS 12(a)

 Each chain attachment point must be capable of withstanding the following minimum forces without incurring either residual deformation that would interfere or degrade the function of the assembly or any breaks, cracks or separation of components:

 Longitudinal tension and compression (N) 1.5 x 9.81 x ATM (in kg)

 Vertical Tension and compression (N) 0.5 x 9.81 x ATM (in kg)

 Furthermore, the tow bar attachment point on trailers under 3.5t is rated at 1/2 the rating of the tow bar.
-Therefore when upgrading over 3.5t these attachments point must be upgraded to EACH accommodate the full ATM.
+Therefore when upgrading over 3.5t, each attachment point must be upgraded to accommodate the full ATM.

 Finally, trailers over 2000kgs are legally required to have a break-away system.
 Read more information here about important safety switch lanyard alerts.